Advanced Teaching Roles Evaluation

 Key Findings

-The 2024 evaluation report extends prior evaluation efforts by providing a deeper examination of program implementation during the 2023-24 school year and quantitative estimations of schoolwide and teacher-level impacts for the 2022-23 school year.
+This report extends prior evaluation efforts by providing an examination of program implementation during the 2024-25 school year with a focus on Beginning Teachers.

 Program Implementation